petervanrijt/lyumjevsummary/index.md

 <a name="5-3CANNULA_SPOT"></a>

 ## 5.3 CANNULA_SPOT <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
-Online, some users report some good results switching cannula spots because it causes less pain and perhaps less insulin stacking.
-I have read spots back, buttock and belly.
+Online, some users report good results switching cannula spots because it causes less pain and perhaps less insulin stacking.
+I have read spot areas as back, buttock, and belly.

 <a name="5-4CANNULA_LENGTH"></a>